Surrender is an essential part of God’s design for marriage.

 Surrender of Husband and Wife

-A wife’s surrender primarily takes the form of submission to her husband’s loving leadership, as the church submits to Christ.
-She honors him with the gift of her respect and submission, of supporting him and remaining under his protective covering, not because she is incapable or inferior in any way, but because she chooses to live within the ordered partnership that is God’s design for marriage.
+A wife’s surrender primarily takes the form of submission to her husband’s loving leadership, “as the church submits to Christ,” as it says in Ephesians 5:24.
+She honors him with the gift of her respect and support, remaining under his protective covering, not because she is incapable or inferior in any way, but because she chooses to live within the ordered partnership that is God’s design for marriage.

 Focus on Your Part